 While there was temptation to artificially slide in some magic for the purposes of balance, it’s really not my style so instead the Alrest Flamebringers play to their strength of hitting things really hard with the addition of Adelbert Steiner.
 A tank who will not stop in his goals, he is loyal and will go through thick and thin for those he deems deserving of his trust.
 His loyalty may have blinded him to evil in the past, but that’s hardly going to be an issue in the Flamebringers considering who his teammates are.

-Welcome to RPGamer’s brand new website.
-Due to the wholesale change in our back-end and systems only content created from 2018 onwards has been carried over to our new site.
+RPGamer has been covering RPGs since 1998, with the current version of the site launched in 2018.
+Due to the wholesale change in our back-end and systems only certain content created from 2018 onwards has been carried over to our new site.
 However, all of our older content can still be found at archive.rpgamer.com.